-- a) the company is in compliance with the applicable provisions of securities laws; - b) the acquirer or promoter or promoter group or their related entities have not carried out any transaction during the aforesaid period to facilitate the success of the delisting offer; - c) the delisting is in the interest of the shareholders. - Name of compliance officer of the company. - It should be signed and dated by the promoter.
+- 14. The aggregate shareholding of the promoter together with persons acting in concert and of the directors of the promoter where the promoter is a company and of persons who are in control of the company. - 15.
+A statement, certified to be true by the board of directors of the company, disclosing material deviation, if any, in utilisation of proceeds of issues of securities made during the five years immediately preceding the date of public announcement, from the stated object of the issue. - 16.
+A statement by the board of directors of the company confirming that all material information which is required to be disclosed under the provisions of continuous listing requirement have been disclosed to the stock exchanges. - 17.
+A statement by the board of directors of the company certifying that: - a) the company is in compliance with the applicable provisions of securities laws; - b) the acquirer or promoter or promoter group or their related entities have not carried out any transaction during the aforesaid period to facilitate the success of the delisting offer; - c) the delisting is in the interest of the shareholders. - 18.
+Name of compliance officer of the company. - 19.
+It should be signed and dated by the promoter.
 Where the promoter is a company, the public announcement shall be dated and signed on behalf of the board of directors of the company by its manager or secretary, if any, and by not less than two directors of the company, one of whom shall be a managing director where there is one.